kwonus/AVBible/Help/AV-Bible-S4T.md

 If you are unsure if you installed AV-Bible from the Microsoft Store, simply launch AV-Bible on your computer.
 If the title of the application is "AV-Bible for Windows", then it was installed via the Microsoft Store.
 Full featured applications have this in the title bar: "AV Bible".
 A full-featured installation provides additional capabilities, including backup and restore.
 Windows store applications explicitly disallow writing files to you local computer, and thus prevents direct backup and restore.
 Follow the instructions in section 3.4 to perform data migration to the full-featured AV-Bible application.

 ### 3.3 - Restoring a previous backup

+Available only in the The full-featured edition of AV-Bible (installation available on GitHub project site)

 To perform a restore, type this command: